kostasb100/low-cost-plant-based-meat-moisture-device/Recipe of the plant-based meat used/README.md

 | Water                | ~49.7            | 100.0                      |
 | Black pepper         | < 0.1            | Negligible                 |
 | Paprika powder       | < 0.1            | Negligible                 |

+For example, in this research two cilinder-shaped loaves were produced using 350 g of gluten, 40 g of miso paste, 6 g of garlic, 13 g of nutritional yeast, and 413 g (ml) of water.
+Each loaf weighed approximately 400 g and yielded 4 to 6 samples of around 30 g each, with dimensions of 8 cm (length) x 3 cm (width) x 1 cm (thickness).
+The samples were rectangular in shape and did not have rounded edges.

 The sample was prepared in a regular kitchen using the following procedure: